 In acute hepatitis, the condition is mostly self-limiting.
 After a few week, the condition passes away without much medication.
-The damage to liver may or may not be there.
+The damage to the liver may or may not be there.
 Most people make a full recovery and then remain immune from further HAV infections.

-But in chronic hepatitis, condition of liver erodes day by day and ends in permanent scarring.
+But in chronic hepatitis, the condition of liver erodes day by day and ends in permanent scarring.
 If not treated well, the acute condition progresses to fibrosis, cirrhosis or liver cancer.

 Causes of Hepatitis

 Our liver plays a very important role in food digestion and assimilation.
 It’s the “Chemical Laboratory” of our body.
-If any poison or toxins enter our body, liver is the organ to save us.
+If any poison or toxins enter our body, the liver is the organ to save us.
 It is designed to break down poisonous substances into manageable chemicals and throw them safely out of our body.
 In this way drugs, alcohol, toxic substances are prevented from damaging our body.

 Now, about the viruses that can cause hepatitis.